Triacontagonal proofs of the Bell-Kochen-Specker theorem: Gosset's polytope

 \section{Gosset's polytope $4_{21}$}

 Gosset's polytope $4_{21}$ is a uniform polytope in eight dimensions with 240 vertices lying on the surface of a 7-sphere.
-It has 120 rays that form 2025 bases, with each ray occurring in 135 bases, so its ray-basis symbol is $120_{135}-2025_{8}$. \\
+Its vertices come in antipodal pairs, so it has 120 rays.
+The rays form 2025 bases, with each ray occurring in 135 bases, so the ray-basis symbol of this polytope is $120_{135}-2025_{8}$. \\

-The triacontagonal projection arranges the 120 rays, in sets of fifteen, at the vertices of eight concentric regular pentadecagons which we label by the letters A through H in order of decreasing circumradius; see Table 10 for the numbering of the rays and their coordinates in the plane of the projection. \\
+The Kochen-Specker diagram obtained from the triacontagonal projection arranges the rays at the vertices of eight concentric regular pentadecagons which we label by the letters A through H in order of decreasing circumradius.
+See Table 11 for the numbering scheme we use for the rays.\\

-The 2025 bases of Gosset's polytope break up into 135 orbits of fifteen bases each, with the orbits having 33 different basis profiles.
+The 2025 bases of Gosset's polytope break up into 135 orbits of fifteen bases each\footnote{If one numbers the rays as in Table 11 and uses triacontagonal coordinates for them, it becomes easy to pick out the generators of the bases and also to visualize the bases in the projection plane.}, with the orbits having 33 different basis profiles.
 Table 2 of the Supplementary Materials lists a generator for each orbit, along with its basis profile.
-Since there are 135 generators but only 33 profiles, many profiles have more than one generator associated with them.\\
+Since there are 135 generators but only 33 basis profiles, many of the profiles have more than one generator associated with them.\\

-An examination of the 33 basis profiles shows that the sixteen generators associated with eight of them directly give parity proofs (two of which are shown as the first two entries in Table 12).
-However, a large number of other parity proofs can be constructed by putting the generators together in the right combinations.
-We indicate how this can be done using a technique identical to that we used for the 120-cell. \\

-Using the information in Table 2 of the Supplementary Materials, one can set up a 8 x 135 dimensional matrix $M$ whose $i,j$-th element is the number of times pentadecagon $i$ occurs in the basis profile of generator $j$.
-We used Maple to determine that the nullspace of $M$ has dimension 131 and found a set of linearly independent vectors in it.
-These vectors, which can be written as words of one to five letters (representing generators), are given in Table 3 of the Supplementary Materials.
-By combining these words together in all possible ways using the procedure laid out earlier for the 120-cell, and retaining only the odd length words, one gets a total of $2^{130}$ parity proofs for Gosset's polytope. \\
+An examination of all the basis profiles shows that sixteen generators associated with eight of the profiles directly give rise to parity proofs (two of which are shown as the first two entries in Table 13).
+However, many other proofs can be constructed by putting the generators together in the right combinations.
+This can be done by a method similar to that we used for the 120-cell in Sec.4, but with the matrix $M$ now having dimensions 8 x 135.
+The matrix can be set up by using the information about the generators and their basis profiles given in Table 2 of the Supplementary Materials.
+A calculation shows that the nullspace of $M$ mod 2 has dimension 131 and a set of linearly independent vectors in it are shown as the words of one to five letters (representing generators) in Table 3 of the Supplementary Materials.
+By combining these words together in all possible ways using the rule given in Eq.(2) and keeping only the odd length words, one can generate all the $2^{130}$ fifteen-fold parity proofs in this polytope. \\